Home

 In 1896 a French scientist, Henri Becquerel found that his photographic plates had become fogged, even though they had been protected from light.
 What this meant was that another source with properties of light, some rays, had penetrated the plates’ covering.
 He concluded that this effect came from compounds that he was working with containing uranium.
 Materials with such properties are called radioactive and include also thorium and potassium.

 The actual radioactivity is a result of radioactive decay.
-You can find more information about what is nuclear energy what is nuclear energy or how does nuclear energy work on other pages.
+You can find more information about what is nuclear energy what is nuclear energy or how does nuclear energy work on other pages, like How Does Nuclear Energy Work Exactly?.

 The three types of radiation with varying abilities to penetrate objects or bodies are